shardulsaptarshi/IE482_drone_tracker_robot_arm/README.md

 There are a couple of these types of videos on youtube that dont use a controller for tracking, but they involve a static camera, whereas our system has a dynamic camera.

+**FUTURE WORK**

+The controller:
+1) The controller for this system needs further development.
+Currently, it uses only a proportional controller with gains that have not been optimized.
+Through further trial and error, a better proportional gain could be identified.
+2) There is signicant steady state error.
+Including an integral term compensated by a derivative term could bolster the response time, stability, and accuracy of tracking.

+GPS:
+1) Incorporate GPS tracking and fuse with camera data.
+There is no GPS being used in the current system.
+An additional tracking mechanism would be helpful in delivering better results.

+Camera:
+2) For practical applications, optical zoom would be very helpful.
+The current code can easily detect the size of an aruco tag in the camera.
+This can be mapped to the device's optical zoom to get better picture quality.